Common Delegate Scripts

 You can run PowerShell scripts on a Harness Delegate, even though the Delegate must be run on Linux.
 Linux supports PowerShell using PowerShell core.

-For steps on creating your script, see Installing PowerShell on Linux from Microsoft.
+For steps on creating your script, go to Installing PowerShell on Linux from Microsoft.

 Whatever scripts you run must be supported by the version of PowerShell you install.